dividiti/ck-caffe/README.md

 We also plan to add crowd-benchmarking and crowd-tuning of Caffe, TensorFlow and other DNN frameworks to our
 [Android application](https://play.google.com/store/apps/details?id=openscience.crowdsource.experiments)
-at the end of October - please stay tuned!
+soon - please stay tuned!

 ## Misc hints